Sequoia/node-training/static/decks/node-ecosystem.md

 ---

 <!-- .slide: data-state="exercise" -->
-Create a file that exports something, and a second file to `require` it.
+1. Create a file `a.js` that exports a function
+2. Create a second file `b.js` to `require` it.
+3. Run the function from `b.js`

+Hints:
+1. There's no boilerplate for this one
+2. Doesn't matter what function does

 ---